Skip to main content

 4500+ Businesses Served

-What Is a Food Safety GAP Analysis — and Why Does Every FBO Need One?
+What Is a Food Safety GAP Analysis — and Why Does Every Food Business Need One?

-A food safety GAP analysis is a systematic assessment of a food business operator's (FBO) current operations, physical premises, and documentation against the compliance standards prescribed under Schedule 4.
+A food safety GAP analysis is a hands-on assessment of your operations, premises, and documentation — measured against the requirements of the FSS Regulations.

-The Food Safety and Standards Authority of India (FSSAI) governs food business compliance under the Food Safety and Standards Act, 2006.
-Every licensed FBO in India — from a large-scale food manufacturer to a packaged food brand or a catering operation — is legally required to maintain compliance with Good Manufacturing Practices (GMP), Good Hygiene Practices (GHP), and food safety management standards as specified under Schedule 4.
+FSSAI governs food business compliance under the Food Safety and Standards Act, 2006.
+Every licensed food business in India — from a large-scale food manufacturer to a packaged food brand or a catering operation — is legally required to maintain Good Manufacturing Practices (Good Manufacturing Practises), Good Hygiene Practices (Good Hygiene Practises), and food safety management standards.
 These are not aspirational guidelines.
 They are mandatory operational requirements tied directly to your FSSAI license.

-Unlike a formal FSSAI Third Party Audit, which is conducted by an FSSAI-recognized external agency and results in an official hygiene rating, a GAP analysis is a diagnostic, internal-facing tool — one your team can act on before you face any external scrutiny.
-This distinction matters significantly: a GAP analysis is something you commission to protect yourself, while a Third Party Audit is something regulators or buyers may eventually require you to pass.
+Unlike a formal FSSAI Third Party Audit — conducted by an FSSAI-recognised agency and resulting in an official hygiene rating — a GAP analysis is your internal tool, one your team can act on before any external scrutiny arrives.
+That distinction matters: a GAP analysis is something you commission to protect yourself, while a Third Party Audit is something regulators or buyers may eventually require you to pass.

 Is a Food Safety GAP Analysis Mandatory for Your Business?

-Restaurant chains and catering businesses operating at scale across Gujarat also benefit significantly from a structured GAP analysis, particularly ahead of FSSAI hygiene rating inspections.
-Cloud kitchens scaling to multiple kitchen locations, spice merchants applying for APEDA approvals, and dairy processors seeking ISO 22000 readiness all require a clear view of their current compliance standing before investing in formal certifications or external audits.
+Restaurant chains and catering businesses operating at scale across Gujarat benefit equally from a structured GAP analysis — particularly ahead of FSSAI hygiene rating inspections.
+Cloud kitchens scaling to multiple kitchen locations, spice merchants applying for APEDA approvals, and dairy processors seeking ISO 22000 readiness all need a clear picture of where they stand before investing in formal certifications or external audits.

 What Happens If Your Facility Fails an FSSAI Inspection Without Preparation?